 Incisa Scapaccino, land of marquises, heroes and…sanctuaries…

-The town covers an area of 20.70 km² and has a population of about 2200 inhabitants.
+It covers an area of 20.70 km² and has a population of approximately 2200 inhabitants.

 It is about 26 km from the provincial capital, Asti.

 A town with a thousand-year history (the first evidence dates back to the 10th century), it is famous in history for the Marquisate of Incisa, which began in 1161.

 The Marquisate of Incisa ceded its possessions to the Marquisate of Monferrato during the medieval period.

 The bloody battle staged in 1514 between the two marquisates is still recalled today in the month of July with the Incisa 1514 event.

 Incisa Scapaccino is home to the Comunità Collinare Vigne & Vini, a union of municipalities established with the aim of promoting the development of the territory and improving the services provided to the community.